Description of previous item

 A Brief History of the Bathing Suit

 On July 5th, 1946 the bikini hit shelves and changed Florida’s beaches forever.
-In honor of the 69th anniversary of this momentous event, we’re taking a look at the history of the bathing suit!
+In honor of this momentous event, we’re taking a look at the history of the bathing suit!

 The first stop on our timeline is in the 18th century (though there’s proof people were using bathing suits as far back as Ancient Rome).
 According to Smithsonian, ladies often wore “bathing gowns” in the water, which was just what it sounds like, a long dress meant to modestly cover women, even when wet.
 It is thought that women even put weights in the dress so it wouldn’t float up!